Why Pauhu Runs on Any Chip

 Device memory: 8 GB+

-Capability: Full pipeline: search, generation, topic classification, deontic analysis, translation.
+Capability: Full pipeline: search, generation, topic classification, legal modality analysis, translation.

 Use case: Developer machines, servers, self-hosted containers.